shenwei356/seqkit/README.md

-For some commands, including `subseq`, `split`, `sort` and `shuffle`, when input files are (plain or gzipped) FASTA files, FASTA index would be optional used for rapid acccess of sequences and reducing memory occupation.
+For some commands, including `subseq`, `split`, `sort` and `shuffle`, when input files are (plain or gzipped) FASTA files, FASTA index would be optional used for rapid access of sequences and reducing memory occupation.

 ATTENTION: the `.fakit.fai` file created by fakit is a little different from .fai file created by samtools. fakit uses full sequence head instead of just ID as key.